Differentiating and Integrating ZX Diagrams with Applications to Quantum Machine Learning: Differentiating ZX diagrams

-\begin{proof} By linearity, differentiating the overall diagram amounts to differentiating the parameterised part of the diagram:
+\end{theorem} \begin{proof} By linearity, differentiating the overall diagram amounts to differentiating the parameterised part of the diagram:

-The first step follows from Lemma \ref{dgboxsingle} and the product rule, and the second step performs further factorisation of the diagram.
-The third step follows from Lemma \ref{rgboxtrianglelm}.
-The final step uses the property of W spider as given in (\ref{mlegsblackspider0and1eq}).
+The first step follows from Lemma \ref{dgboxsingle} and the product rule, the second step follows from Lemma \ref{wplug} and Lemma \ref{wplugrpi}, and the third step follows from the $\pi$ commutation rule for green boxes.
+The final step uses the property of W spider as given in (\ref{mlegsblackspider0and1eq}). \end{proof}